yeoman/yeoman-remote/README.md

 This package is a simplified export of the `yeoman-generator` `remote`, `fetch` and `extract` functions.
 Currently, the preferred way is to use `npm` to fetch github resources at install time.
 We're providing this package to ease transition to newer versions of `yeoman-generator`.

+**_Note: This package is not finalized yet.
+You should be aware that some things might not work properly._**

 ## Installation

 ```sh